simonepri/country-iso/README.md

 ```

 ## API
-### .use(geojson)
+### .use(geoJson)
-Load a geojson and preprocess the data to speed up future queries
+Load a geoJson and preprocess the data to speed up future queries
-- *geojson*, Object, a GeoJson FeatureCollection.
+- *geoJson*, Object, a GeoJson FeatureCollection.
 You can get one with customizable accuracy at https://github.com/busrapidohq/world-country-boundaries
 ### .get(lat, lng)
 Get an array of country codes for a point.
 A point could be within country borders.